fadisdh/Twitter4JAndroidLogin/README.md

 }
 ```

-Finally, regiter your callback on the **onCreate()** method in the same activity.
+Finally, register your callback on the **onCreate()** method in the same activity.
 This callback will be called once you logged in. so all your twiiter realted code should be in the **success()** method of the callback.
 Don't forget to change *{Your App Key}* and your *{Your App Secret}* to your actual twitter app key and secret.
 ```java